jmueller187/Credit_Risk_Analysis/README.md

 The purpose of our analysis was to apply machine learning to a credit card dataset from LendingClub (a peer to peer lending service company) in order to predict credit risk.
 We were tasked with using the fillowing six different sampling algorithms:<br>
 - Oversampling with RandomOverSampler and SMOTE
 - Undersampling with ClusterCentroids
-- Combination over- and undersampling with SMOTEENN
+- Combination over- / undersampling with SMOTEENN
 - Ensemble sampling with BalancedRandomForestClassifier and EasyEnsembleClassifier

 After sampling the data with each of these algorighms, we evaluated metrics that were gathered to determine which model (if any) could be used to predict future high risk customers.